 The image below shows an example of a Monte Carlo analysis.

-Optionally, you can also display the 'Median' Monte Carlo Trajectory (displayed in blue), meaning there are an equal number of Trajectories above below it.
+Optionally, you can also display the 'Median' Monte Carlo Trajectory (displayed in blue), meaning there are an equal number of Trajectories above and below it.

 The image below shows an example of Historical analysis.